Head and Neck Cancers We Treat

 Squamous cell carcinoma

-Squamous cell carcinoma is the most common type of cancer in the mouth, throat, voice box and sinuses.
-This cancer commonly grows in the area where it started and can grow into nearby areas, including the jaw bones, eye and brain.
+Squamous cell carcinoma is the most common cancer of the mouth, throat, voice box and sinuses.
+This cancer often grows where it started and can grow into nearby areas, including the jawbones, eye and brain.

-These types of cancers can spread to one or both sides of the neck, as well as to the lungs and other parts of the body.
-Squamous cell cancers can show up as a lump or mass in the neck and your doctor will search for where it started (often from the mouth or throat) by using imaging tests and biopsies.
+These cancers can spread to one or both sides of the neck, and to the lungs and other parts of the body.
+Squamous cell cancers can show up as a lump or mass in the neck, and your physician will look for where they started (often in the mouth or throat) using imaging tests and biopsies.

 Adenocarcinomas are cancers that start in the glands that line your organs.
-They can show up in different parts of your body, including the glands that make saliva.
+They can show up in different parts of the body, including the glands that make saliva.

-There are a large variety of other types of cancers that involve the head and neck, including adenoid cystic carcinoma, mucoepidermoid carcinoma and others.
+There are many other head and neck cancers, including adenoid cystic carcinoma, mucoepidermoid carcinoma and others.

 Thyroid cancer

-The most common type of thyroid cancer is papillary thyroid cancer.
+The most common thyroid cancer is papillary thyroid cancer.
 Most papillary thyroid cancers respond well to treatment.
-We also treat follicular, medullary and anaplastic thyroid cancer.
+We also treat follicular, medullary and anaplastic thyroid cancers.

 Skin cancer